geotools/geotools/docs/user/library/opengis/filter.rst

 that the value is empty.

-We also have the situation where a property is allowed to occur zero or many times; in this case we want a nice clear way to check that a Property does not exsit at all (that is occure = zero).
+We also have the situation where a property is allowed to occur zero or many times; in this case we want a nice clear way to check that a Property does not exsit at all (that is occur = zero).

 .. literalinclude:: /../src/main/java/org/geotools/opengis/FilterExamples.java
    :language: java